We explore Xero for tracking property expenses and how to combine it with industry-specific software to save landlords time and money.

 One solution to overcoming these weaknesses is to combine Xero with an industry-specific solution.
 We go into more detail as to how that works below.

-It’s important to note that both software are optimised for small to mid-sized businesses rather than for landlords, so when it comes to rental management you may still be better off looking at industry-specific software.
+It’s important to note that both Xero and QuickBooks are optimised for small to mid-sized businesses rather than for landlords, so when it comes to rental management you may still be better off looking at industry-specific software.
 But there’s still a lot to love about both systems.

-Xero has a focus on usability and design that has made it one of the fastest-growing startups in recent years.
-They are also competitive on features when compared to Quickbooks and come at a slightly better price point (depending on the package you need).
-They also have more app integrations than QuickBooks.
+Xero has a focus on usability and design that has made it one of the most widely used cloud accounting platforms in recent years.
+Xero is also competitive on features when compared to QuickBooks and comes at a slightly different price point depending on the package you need.
+Xero also has a large app marketplace of integrations.

-On the other hand, Quickbooks has been the industry choice for accountants for years.
-They are ubiquitous and as such come with everything small businesses need in order to manage their accounts.
+On the other hand, QuickBooks has been a long-standing industry choice for accountants.
+QuickBooks is widely used and comes with the core tools small businesses need in order to manage their accounts.

 Landlord Studio is a property management software and landlord app designed by landlords for landlords.
 It allows you to track your income and expenses efficiently and easily and gain a clear financial overview of your portfolio.
-Manage your rental property accounting on the go with our app and never miss an allowable expense again.
+Manage your rental property accounting on the go with the Landlord Studio app and never miss an allowable expense again.

 Many of the problems experienced by landlords can be made easier (if not solved) with improved organisation and better use of available tools.

-You can now pair Xero’s advanced accounting and reporting functionality with Landlord Studio’s complete suite of property management and income and expense tracking tools with our Xero integration:
+You can now pair Xero’s advanced accounting and reporting functionality with Landlord Studio’s complete suite of property management and income and expense tracking tools with the Landlord Studio Xero integration:

 Easy Income and Expense Tracking